ahmetrifaioglu/drug_response_pred/README.md

       - Evaluate the pharmacokinetic properties and potential toxicity of the identified candidate drugs using open source tools such as Open Babel, RDKit, or Tox21.
       - Assess factors such as drug metabolism, absorption, distribution, excretion, and toxicity profiles to identify drugs with favorable pharmacological properties.

-4. Output:
+5. Output:
    The final output of the computational analysis is a recommendation list of candidate compounds/drugs that have the potential to aid in alleviating the observed disease phenotype.

 **B. Solution Implementation**
 1. Summary of the implementation:

 As a case study of the challenge, I selected "COLORECTAL CANCER" (i.e. CRC) as the disease of interest and got the list of genes that are associated with CRC from  Online Mendelian Inheritance in Man (OMIM) database https://omim.org/entry/114500 .
-First, ChEMBL A

-2. A subset of associated genes were saved to the text file where each line must include a gene symbol.
+For initial training, a subset of associated genes were exported to a text file where each line must include a gene symbol.
 The created file will be used as input to the system.
 In our case the file is stored under `data/COLORECTAL_CANCER_genes.txt`.

-Subsequnetly, the known activities against the list of genes are retrived from the ChEMBL database which is a manually curated database of bioactive molecules with drug-like properties.
-The aim here is to get manually-cruted drug-target interaction data to create our trainign dataset.
-First, we apply several filtering and preprocessing steps to get more reliable bioactivities.
-Initially, the data points were selectively filtered based on various criteria such as the "target type" (specifically single protein), "taxonomy" (including human), "assay type" (covering binding assays), and "standard type" (i.e. IC50) attributes.
-I used ChEMBL webresource client for getting and filtering data.
-Once we created the compound-target (or gene) and bioactivity values (IC50) dataset we fetched the SMILEs strings of compounds whic are line notations for encoding molecular structures.
-Subsequenly, each compounds was represented by a circular fingerprint (extended connectiviry fingerprint) which are one of the widely-used features to train virtual screening methods.
-I used RDKit framework to create feature vectors using the smiles.
-For this, we created a mol object for each compound and ECFP4 fingerprints were created for each compound.
+2. Subsequnetly, the known activities against the list of genes are retrived from the ChEMBL database which is a manually curated database of bioactive molecules with drug-like properties.
+The aim here is to get high confidence drug-target gene interaction data to create our training dataset.
+I used `ChEMBL webresource client` for getting and filtering data.

+3. Several filtering and preprocessing steps were used to get more reliable bioactivities.
+The data points were selectively filtered based on various criteria such as the "target type" (specifically single protein), "taxonomy", "assay type" (covering binding assays), and "standard type" (i.e. IC50) attributes.
+Finally, the bioactivity without a pChEMBL value were filtered, which is used to obtain comparable measures of half-maximal response on a negative logarithmic scale in ChEMBL.
+The bioactivity measurements with pChEMBL value represents more reliable interactions since they are manually curated.
+The filtering steps were similar to the defined filters determined in our previous study called DEEPScreen (_Rifaioglu, A. S., Nalbat, E., Atalay, V., Martin, M. J., Cetin-Atalay, R., & Doğan, T. (2020).
+DEEPScreen: high performance drug–target interaction prediction with convolutional neural networks using 2-D structural compound representations.
+Chemical Science, 11(9), 2531-2557._ https://pubs.rsc.org/en/content/articlelanding/2020/sc/c9sc03414e ).

+4. Once we created the compound-target (or gene) and bioactivity values (IC50) dataset we fetched the SMILEs strings of compounds which are line notations for encoding molecular structures.

+5. Each compound was represented by a circular fingerprint (extended connectiviry fingerprint) which are one of the widely-used features to train virtual screening methods.
+I used RDKit framework to create feature vectors using the smiles (https://www.rdkit.org/docs/GettingStartedInPython.html).
+For this, we created mol objects for each compound using their SMILES representations and thenECFP4 fingerprints were created for each compound which represents their feature vectors.

-Virtual screening can be considered as a classification or a regression task.
-We can determine a threshold value to convert In this solution where we try to predict the IC50 values of each compound.
+6. Virtual screening problem can be considered as a classification or a regression task.
+In classification, the aim is to predict whether a compound is active or inactive based on a predefined concentration threshold (such as 100 nM, 1 µM etc.) applied on IC50 values.
+In regression, the aim is to predict the real IC50 values.
+Once the final models are obtained a threshold can be used to provide candidate compounds as output.
+Here, I considered the problem as a regression problem and train a model to predict bioactivity values (pChEMBL values) given the training dataset.
-I implemented 4 different regression methods.  m
-4.
-5. compound-target

-6.
+7. Users can select different machine learning algorithms (Support Vector Regression, Random Forest, Multi Layer Perceptron) to train their models.
-7. The implementation includes 5 main scripts:
+9. The implementation includes 5 main scripts:
 How to create environment: